MarekMatyas/CI-CD-CDE-Jenkins/README.md

 Lastly "Apply" and "Save".

-In the project we click on "Build now" and it will build the instance.
+In the project we click on "Build now" and it will build a job.

 We can find the code that has been cloned into Jenkins we click in "Work space".

-If we would like it to trigger an instance with webhook we will need to go to the "Configuration" and in the **Build Trigger** section we click on "GitHub hook trigger from GITScm polling".
+If we would like it to trigger a job with webhook we will need to go to the "Configuration" and in the **Build Trigger** section we click on "GitHub hook trigger from GITScm polling".

 We will need to copy the IP:port and we go to GitHub repo settings and click on "Webhooks" and "Add Webhook".